eddami/XmlTvSharp/README.md

 ```

 - `FilterByChannelId`: A function to filter channels by their IDs.
+- `FilterByProgrammeChannelId`: A function to filter programmes by their channel IDs.
-- `FilterByProgrammeTime`: A function to filter programs by their start and stop times.
+- `FilterByProgrammeTime`: A function to filter programmes by their start and stop times.
 - `DefaultLanguage`: Default language to use if language information is not available in the XML data.
-- `TimeZone`: Time zone to convert program start and stop times.
+- `TimeZone`: Time zone to convert programme start and stop times.
 Default is UTC.
 - `IgnoreChannels`: Set to true to ignore channel elements during parsing.
-- `IgnoreProgrammes`: Set to true to ignore program elements during parsing.
+- `IgnoreProgrammes`: Set to true to ignore programme elements during parsing.

 **Example Usage:**